marmari9/sparta-docker-deployment/README.md

 ---

 ### 4. Verify in Browser
-- Open `http://localhost:8080` in your browser.
+- Open `http://localhost:8080` in the browser.
-- You should see your **modified Nginx homepage**.
+- we should see the **modified Nginx homepage**.

 ![alt text](<images/task 6.png>)

-# Task: Automating Docker Image Creation Using a Dockerfile
+# Task 7: Automating Docker Image Creation Using a Dockerfile

 ## 1. Create a New Directory
 Since we want to automate the process, we will create a new directory for the project.